-Umeclidinium and vilanterol is a combination medicine used to prevent airflow obstruction or bronchospasm in people with COPD (chronic obstructive pulmonary disease).
+Umeclidinium and vilanterol is a combination medicine used to prevent airflow obstruction and reduce flare-ups in adults with COPD (chronic obstructive pulmonary disease), including bronchitis and emphysema.

 Umeclidinium and vilanterol may also be used for purposes not listed in this medication guide.

-Umeclidinium and vilanterol will not work fast enough to treat a bronchospasm attack.
-Use only a fast acting inhalation medicine for an attack.
+Umeclidinium and vilanterol is not a rescue medicine.
+It will not work fast enough to treat an bronchospasm attack.

 heart disease, high blood pressure;